sigasi/sigasi_insights/content/manual/editor.md

 Since [Sigasi Studio 4.1](/releasenotes/sigasi-4.01) the hovers also offer extra links that make it easy to navigate to the declaration, find references ...

-## Auto-complete and Content Assist
+## Autocomplete and Content Assist

 Sigasi Studio provides powerful autocompletion capabilities.
 This means that the tool can help you to complete identifiers and constructs as you are working on the code.
 Like other tools, the tool provides